asanka-code/ICTer-2023-EM-Workshop/README.md

 2. Hardware security.
 3. Challenges in digital forensics.

-#### Part 2 (Morning):
+#### Part 2 (Morning after the tea break):
 4. Software-defined radio hardware.
 5. Software-defined radio software.

-#### Part 3 (Afternoon):
+#### Part 3 (Afternoon after lunch):
 6. Electromagnetic trace data acquisition.
 7. Electromagnetic trace data processing.

-#### Part 4 (Afternoon):
+#### Part 4 (Afternoon after tea break):
 8. Exploring a large electromagnetic dataset.
 9. Training machine learning models on electromagnetic data.
 10. Conclusion.

 ### Preparing Your Computer for the Workshop

 1. You need to have a computer with a GNU/Linux operating system running natively or as a virtual machine.
-We recommend *Ubuntu 22.04 LTS* distribution.
+We recommend **Ubuntu 22.04 LTS** distribution.
+If you are going to go with a virtual machine, provide adequate disk space for it to hold the dataset.
-2. Install the following packages on the computer (using *apt* package manager on Ubuntu):
+2. Install the following packages on the computer (using **apt** package manager on Ubuntu):
    - sudo apt install gqrx-sdr jupyter python3-pandas python3-matplotlib python3-numpy python3-scipy python3-sklearn python3-h5py
    - *stay prepared to install any additional libraries on the go if needed*

 ### Getting the Dataset

 In this workshop, we will be using an EM dataset.
-In compressed form, it has a size of arund 12 GB.
-After uncompressing, it will be around 53 GB.
+In compressed form, it has a size of arund **12 GB**.
+After uncompressing, it will be around **53 GB**.
 There are two ways to get the EM dataset.

 #### Option 1:
-At the workshop venue, we will provide plenty of USB sticks that have the dataset.
+At the workshop venue, we will provide plenty of USB sticks that contains the dataset.
 You can simply copy the dataset from such a USB stick to your computer during the workshop.

 #### Option 2:
 If you prefer to have the dataset in advance, you can download it from the following URL: https://aseados.ucd.ie/datasets/EMSCA/em-dataset.h5.gz